Z2gK/hhc24-writeup/Act2.md

 ## Microsoft KC7

-There are four sections to this challenge which revolves around using Kusto Query Language (KQL) to analyse logs from a malware incident.
-Completion of two sections gives the player a **SILVER AWARD** while completing four gives **GOLD**.
+This challenge which revolves around using Kusto Query Language (KQL) to analyse logs from a malware incident.
+There are four sections in total - the player gets the **SILVER AWARD** when two sections are completed, and the **GOLD AWARD** for four.
 The challenge can be accessed at <http://kc7cyber.com/go/hhc24>.

 ### Section 1: KQL 101